konfirm/node-random/README.md

 const rand = [...generate(16, 8)];
 ```

-The syntax examples in versions before [Unreleased] also still work (fully backward compatible).
+The syntax examples in versions before 1.1 also still work (fully backward compatible).
 With the support of module systems (ES Modules, Typescript) we've chosen to not explicitly have a default export.

 ```js
 const Random = require('@konfirm/random');